nicoleurs/Deep_learning/README.md

 #### AT_T.ipynb
 ##### Contains all the preprocessing and training for the models as well as performance assessment
+**Since these models are deep learning models, it is strongly recommended to use GPU instead of CPU for training.
+A good way of doing this is by running the notebook in google colaboratory**

 #### Logs folder
 ##### Includes vectors and metadata of the first custom embedding model for visualization